 - Continued support for parents and students in any reading content area

-Students on 504 Plans will continue to receive identified services as per distance learning plan dictates.
+Students on 504 Plans will continue to receive identified services as per adapted learning plan dictates.
 Parents and students will have contact made by building level counselors, Student Support Services staff, and the identified school district coordinator.
-Supports and services will be delivered to the extent possible during this time frame.
+Supports and services will be delivered to the extent possible.

 School counselors will continue to provide services to students whether they are learning from home or in the instance of school closure.
 These support services may include